NMengo/Anyone-AI/5.CNN_CARS/README.md

 outputs = layers.Dense(classes, activation='softmax')(x)
 ```
-**This last meassures lead to the decition of decreasing dropout rate.**
+**These last measures lead to the decision of decreasing dropout rate.**
 ~~~
 Anyways, model was stuck around 0.35 acc.
 ~~~